What major event occurs during the S phase of the cell cycle? | Channels for Pearson+

 1

 Understand the cell cycle: The cell cycle consists of several phases, including G1, S, G2, and M phases.
-Each phase has distinct events that prepare the cell for division.
+Each phase has specific functions and events.

-Focus on the S phase: The S phase, or synthesis phase, is specifically dedicated to the replication of DNA.
-This is a crucial step for cell division as it ensures that each daughter cell receives an identical set of chromosomes.
+Identify the S phase: The S phase, or synthesis phase, is a part of interphase where the cell prepares for division by replicating its DNA.

+Recognize the major event: During the S phase, the primary event is DNA replication, where the cell duplicates its genetic material to ensure that each daughter cell receives an identical set of chromosomes.
-Recognize the importance of DNA replication: During the S phase, the entire genome of the cell is duplicated.
-This involves unwinding the DNA double helix and synthesizing new strands using the original strands as templates.

-Differentiate from other phases: The breakdown of the nuclear envelope and alignment of chromosomes at the metaphase plate occur during the M phase (mitosis), not the S phase.
-Similarly, cell growth and production of organelles primarily occur during the G1 phase.
+Differentiate from other phases: Note that cytokinesis (the division of the cytoplasm) occurs after mitosis, and cell growth primarily occurs during the G1 phase, while the separation of sister chromatids happens during the M phase.

+Conclude the understanding: The S phase is crucial for ensuring genetic continuity and stability, as it prepares the cell for eventual division by providing a complete set of DNA for each daughter cell.

 Watch next